Understanding the Outdoor-Indoor Transmission Class (OITC) Rating System

 Exterior transportation noise tends to have a lower frequency than interior noise (such as voices), so the OITC rating system emphasizes low-frequency sounds in its calculations.

-The difference between this transportation spectrum and the transmission loss data measured in ASTM E90 STC tests is used to calculate OITC ratings as per ASTM E1332
+The difference between this transportation spectrum and the transmission loss data measured in ASTM E90 STC tests is used to calculate OITC ratings as per ASTM E1332.

 ASTM E1332 provides methods for calculating single-number OITC ratings, which evaluate low-frequency exterior airborne sound attenuation (such as car horns, sirens, construction, and low-flying airplanes) provided by exterior walls, windows, doors, or other facade elements.